 With a span of 180 feet Wrather arch is one of the longest arches in the US and is considered the least accessible of US major arches.
-It is found in a short tributary of the Paria river and the normal route to it requires a five day backpacking trip down the Paria.
+It is found in a short tributary of the Paria river.
+The usual route to the arch requires a five day backpacking trip down the Paria.
 An overlook of the arch can be found on the northern rim of Sand Hills.
 The best way to get to the overlook is to follow the directions to the Cowboy Hat trailhead.
-Continue due north past the trailhead 4.4 miles to the road's end.
-The road is shown as green in the map below.
-At roads end hike off trail ENE about 2.3 miles to the overlook.
-The track I took is shown in red on the map below.
+Follow them to the intersection of the red and blue lines.
+From the intersection take the blue line for 150 feet and bear right onto the yellow line shown below.
+Follow the yellow line 6.9 miles to its end at a water tank.
+After parking hike off trail to the east about 100 yards and cross the wash wherever you can.
+After crossing the wash hike along the rim of the tributary about .6 miles to the overlook.
 Michael Kelsey's book Hiking the Paria 5th edition indicates that it is possible to descend down the cliffs in the vicinity of the overlook to the Paria River/arch.
 A guide I talked to indicated that the trail is very difficult and should not be attempted unless you are a climber.

 This arch is easily seen from House Rock Road just south of BLM 1017.
 From the north take Highway 89 to House Rock Valley Road (HRVR) which is between mileposts 25 and 26.
 Proceed south on HRVR 20.5 miles and park on the side of the road.
 To get there from the south proceed 9 miles on HRVR and park.
 You should be able to see the arch off to the east.
 Hike east through the sage field to the arch.
 There is no trail.
 The hike is about .9 miles one-way.
-About half way through the hike there is a great deal of clay based soil which is difficult to walk on when wet, so I suggest you do this hike in dry weather.
+About half way through the hike there is a great deal of clay based soil which is difficult to walk on when wet, so I suggest you only do this hike in dry weather.
 Double barrel arch can be easily climbed from its south side.
 The east side of the arch is inaccessible.
 The arch is best lit at sunset.
 Sunrise works as well, the underside of the arch gets a nice red glow, and sunbursts are possible.
 To shoot a sunburst set the aperture at f/22 and exposure bracket.
 HDR works well to bring out the colors of the arch at sunrise.
 A wide angle is needed to best photograph the arch.

 The following map covers an extremely large area and is a work in progress.
 It covers most of the Vermilion Cliffs NM.
 Vermilion Cliffs NM is BLM land and is open to the public.
 There is some state owned and private land in the area, click here to see the large scale official BLM map showing ownership and to place the map in context.